openxla/stablehlo/docs/spec_draft.md

   * `LT`: `lhs` $\lt$ `rhs`.

 The values of `compare_type` have the following semantics:
-  * `FLOAT`: If element-type is floating-type, standard floating-point comparison of `lhs` and `rhs` is performed as specified in IEEE-754, if element-type is complex-type lexicographic comparison on (real, imaginary) pairs is performed with corner cases TBD.
+  * `FLOAT`: If element-type is floating-type, ordered floating-point comparison of `lhs` and `rhs` is performed as specified in IEEE-754, if element-type is complex-type lexicographic comparison on (real, imaginary) pairs is performed with corner cases TBD.